huaweicloud/terraform-provider-huaweicloud/docs/resources/cse_microservice_instance.md

 * `endpoints` - (Required, String, ForceNew) Specifies the access addresses information.
   Changing this will create a new microservice instance.

-* `version` - (Optional, String, ForceNew) Specifies the verison of the dedicated microservice instance.
+* `version` - (Optional, String, ForceNew) Specifies the version of the dedicated microservice instance.
   Changing this will create a new microservice instance.

 * `properties` - (Optional, String, ForceNew) Specifies the extended attributes.